 - Benefiting organizations sell calendars online or at events to keep 100% to fund a variety of programs.
 Organizations serving victims of domestic violence and assault such as SPARCC received cash donation the inaugural 2013/2014 calendar year.

 Saris to Suits® Empowers and Inspires Girls to Achieve Their Dream Through Education; and Perhaps Become Social Activists Themselves.

 - Dozens of boxes containing 100 calendars have been donated to many organizations, such as the SMART Girls initiative of Boys and Girls Club of Florida, women’s networking groups, and to girls receiving rehabilitative care from child labor and trafficking.
-A compassionate and inspired Connecticut teen reached out to Saris to Suits via the website to raise money by selling calendars earmarked for Nepal relief efforts.

 Your support through sponsorship, grants, bulk calendar purchase and event partnership are all a key part of our success in bringing this vital message to every community.
 Saris to Suits is win-win-win-win for role models, sponsoring companies, organizations representing diversity and women’s empowerment, and women and girls who are moved to make a better life for themselves.